kashbur/genderslotreveal/README.md

 - `textColor` – color for the message text (any valid CSS color value)
 - `outlineColor` – color for the outline around the message text
 - `font` – Google Fonts family name to use for all text (e.g. `font=Playfair+Display`)
+- `fontMain` – font family for the main headline
+- `fontSub` – font family for the secondary line
+- `fontDate` – font family for the date line
+- `fontFrom` – font family for the closing signature

+Font parameters expect Google Fonts family names just like `font`, using `+` instead of spaces.

 `color` only affects the overlay background, whereas `textColor` and `outlineColor` control the message text and its outline.